Last updated on June 8th, 2022

 Almost every fish that swims is a predator of opportunity, meaning they will usually take the easy meal over the hard one.
 It is your job as the angler to figure out what is the easy meal.

-Most small fish, such as the kind that this lure imitates will hardly ever be seen swimming in open water, through a lake, by itself.
+Most small fish, such as the kind that this lure imitates will hardly ever be seen swimming in open water, through a lake, by themselves.
 When a larger predatory fish sees a small fish doing this, that is considered an easy meal.

 Another thing to consider is that the traditional sectionals have good movement with two, three, and even four sections that help to mimic a fish’s movement, but they are not perfect.
 The purpose of any lure is to mimic prey.

-These realistic swimming fishing lures have 8 sections and are incredibly flexible, able to be folded completely around on themselves.
+These realistic swimming fishing lures have 8 sections and are incredibly flexible, able to be folded completely around themselves.
 This incredible flexibility allows for great natural-looking action that I have not seen from any other lure.

-Aside from being incredibly flexible, the lure’s shape creates a kind of hydrodynamics that allows for water current to sway the tail back and forth, giving it natural-like movement in the water.
+Aside from being incredibly flexible, the lure’s shape creates a kind of hydrodynamics that allows for the water current to sway the tail back and forth, giving it natural-like movement in the water.

 Hydrodynamics is an important factor when it comes to making a fishing lure, from Rapala in their design stage of lure-making to the angler himself honing a piece of basswood.
 Just like a car on the interstate, you can enhance its performance based on how you design the dynamics of its shape.
 This lure was designed to move as naturally as possible.